 Science is a man’s world.
 My field is not the most macho, but still it’s worth mentioning some unsung female pioneers.
-Working on our essay about simulation in social science, I learned about three I didn’t know before:
+Working on our essay about simulation in social science, I learned about some I didn’t know of before:

 - Klara von Neumann—coded the first simulation program, codenamed Monte Carlo.
-It was the second major project to run on the first programmable computer.
-It was the first program: to use function calls, to be loaded into the computer with the input data, to generate pseudorandom numbers.
+It was the second major project to run on the first programmable computer ENIAC.
+It was the first program to: (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
 She had a famous husband, also working on the same project, but if it was a modern science project, she’d probably be the first author of a paper.
 Read more here.
 I guess programming ENIAC wasn’t like “import numpy as np” either.

-- Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science and a precursor of complex systems).
-According to this paper, she deserved more than being mentioned in the acknowledgment.
+- Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
+According to this paper, she deserved much more than being mentioned in the acknowledgment.

-- Miriam Kretzschmar—who as far as I know made the first computational network theory paper.
-I mean, in the sense that you study how a dynamic system depend on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
+- Miriam Kretzschmar—who, as far as I know, made the first computational network theory paper.
+In the sense that you study how a dynamic system depend on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
 This is one of the most common methods of mine (and many other network theorists).
 Once again a little disclaimer about that paper being the first (please tell me if I’m wrong).

 Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my research focus).